Every day I hear prickly, sometimes even angry authors, discussing the evils of book marketing:

 Here’s the bottom line: publishing companies will look at your manuscript to see if you can write, of course, but they will also look at your ability to bring in readers.
 That’s how I eventually got an agent and signed to a publishing company.
 They will check your social media numbers, website visits and comments, and how you interact with people.
 They want to see your brand, how well you market, and if you can prove that you have reach.

-All this hard work I’ve done the last seven years (since I started blogging), is starting to pay off.
+All this hard work I’ve done the last nine years (since I started blogging), is starting to pay off.

 Have patience, work smart, be realistic, and have a plan.

 Sign up for my newsletter and never miss a post again!
 I will never share your email and that’s a promise.
 Follow me on Twitter @RachelintheOC or @BadRedheadMedia for social media, branding, or marketing help.
 Increase your blog traffic by participating in #MondayBlogs (a Twitter meme I created to share posts on Mondays — no book promo)

 All content © 2017 by BadRedhead Media aka Rachel Thompson, author, unless otherwise specified.
 All rights reserved.
 Permission is granted to use short quotes provided a link back to this page and proper attribution is given to me as the original author.